-Wastewater Discharge Authorization Program Storm Water NOI 555 Cordova Street Anchorage, AK 99501 Phone: (907) 269-6285 dec.water.wqpermit@alaska.gov
+Alaska Dept. of Environmental Conservation Wastewater Discharge Authorization Program Storm Water NOI 555 Cordova Street Anchorage, AK 99501 Phone: (907) 269-6285 dec.water.wgpermit@alaska.gov

 Your SWPPP needs to be submitted with the NOI as required in Part 5 of the MSGP.
 You must keep a copy of your SWPPP on-site or otherwise make it available to facility personnel responsible for implementing provisions of the permit.